 The Hutton report was asked by Government to explore the case for a fixed limit on dispersion of pay through a requirement that no public sector manager can earn more than 20 times the lowest paid person in the organisation.
-The report concluded that the relationship to median earnings was a more relevant measure and the Governments Code of Recommended Practice on Data Transparency recommends the publication of the ratio between the highest paid salary and the median average salary of the whole of the Authority's workforce.
-The median salary for Flintshire County Council based on based on a payroll extract as at 1 April 2020 taken on 6 October 2020 to reflect the impact of the 2020 pay award is £20,092.00.
+The report concluded that the relationship to median earnings was a more relevant measure, and the Governments Code of Recommended Practice on Data Transparency recommends the publication of the ratio between the highest paid salary and the median average salary of the whole of the Authority's workforce.